Krakoukas73/silly-tavern-ai-characters/README.md

 <h1>Attention</h1>

 - Please, be aware characters descriptions below are written in French.
-- You can easily translate them in any langages.
+- You can easily translate them in any langage.
 - Pay particular attention to original character's quotes translations, which may be rather strange sometimes.